Preparing for Panama Residency

 Once you have these documents ready, I’ll ask you send them to me by email to review.
 Once approved, you will FedEx originals to our office in Panama.
 Finally, you will travel to Panama to sign papers at the immigration office.

-A US citizen using the Foreign Earned Income Exclusion in 2016 as a resident of Panama will be able to operate a business from Panama, earn up to $101,300 in salary from that business, and typically defer US tax on profits over this amount by holding them as retained earnings.
+A US citizen using the Foreign Earned Income Exclusion as a resident of Panama will be able to operate a business from Panama, earn up to $101,300 in salary from that business, and typically defer US tax on profits over this amount by holding them as retained earnings.